-The one frustration the girls had in my county jail Bible study was not being able to withstand the temptations to return back to their old lifestyle.
+The one frustration the girls had in my county jail Bible study was not being able to withstand the temptations to return to their old friends and lifestyle.
 Why?
-Not being able to standing firm in our faith involves many factors.
-One factor is to understand the spirit world and the unseen spiritual battles that wage war against our souls.
+Not being able to stand firm in our faith involves many factors.
+One factor is to understand the spirit world and the unseen spiritual battles that wage war against our soul.
 Knowing the truth about the spirit world will help us be mindful of their influence.
 When I shared the following four spiritual realities, the inmates all said it was very helpful, and I hope you find it helpful too.

-Reality one: We are spirit beings in a physical body living in a spirit world within a physical world.
+Reality one: We are spiritual beings in a physical body living in a spirit world within a physical world.
 The following scriptures prove this reality:

 - James 2:26 “The body apart from the spirit is dead,…”

 - Luke 23:46 “Then Jesus, calling out with a loud voice, said, “Father, into your hands, I commit my spirit!”
 And having said this, he breathed his last.”

 - Acts 7:59 “And as they were stoning Stephen, he called out, “Lord Jesus, receive my spirit.”

 - 2Timothy 4:22 “The Lord be with your spirit.”

 ??
 What happens to our spirits when we die?
 Read the story of Lazareth and the rich man in Luke 16:19-31.